Sketch/quickbuild/README.md

 name, even if you're setting exit zone/parent.
 That is, *Quickbuild* will generate a room as the exit parent (which doesn't hurt).

+If you specify a zone or parent by name and do not include it in any building instructions, the object will be built as a Thing on the MUSH.
+When adding Custom Code (see below) to an object built as a Thing, address the thing with "here".
+In example,
+"`@aenter here=@pemit %#=You arrive in %n.`".

 Note that you cannot parent a room parent with *Quickbuild*.
 It's trivial to do so manually, however.